akuHoshii/sctv/README.md

 **v2.1 Changes — Dual Detection:**

-Previous versions only checked screen-space POV circle intersection. v2.1 introduces **dual detection** — targets are flagged if they meet EITHER condition:
+Previous versions only checked screen-space POV circle intersection. v2.1 introduces **dual detection**—targets are flagged if they meet EITHER condition:

 ```
 DETECTION METHOD     HOW IT WORKS